comment-anything/requirements/drafts/current.md

 **Back End**

 A Back End is any part of a website or software program the users do not see.
 It contrasts with the Front End, which refers to a program or website's user interface.

+**Bug**

+A mistake within a computer program that causes unexpected results.

 **Cloud**